 - Starting from the long side, tightly roll the dough into a large tube.
 Use a sharp knife or unflavoured dental floss to cut buns out of the dough.

 - Arrange the rolls on a greased baking tray, leaving a little space in between each bun.
-Place a damp tea towel over the buns and set aside to rise.
+Place a damp tea towel over the buns and set aside to rise for at least 1 hour or until they're puffy again.

 Baking the rolls: